-Cell cultivated meat, also known as lab-grown or cultured meat, is a groundbreaking innovation in the field of sustainable food production.
-Unlike traditional methods of raising and slaughtering animals for meat consumption, cell cultivated meat is produced by taking a small sample of animal cells and replicating them in a controlled laboratory environment.
+Cell Cultivated meat, also known as lab-grown or cultured meat, is a groundbreaking innovation in the field of sustainable food production.
+Unlike traditional methods of raising and slaughtering animals for meat consumption, Cultivated meat is produced by taking a small sample of animal cells and replicating them in a controlled laboratory environment.
 This process eliminates the need for animal farming and reduces the environmental impact associated with livestock agriculture.
-Furthermore, cell cultivated meat has the potential to address numerous ethical concerns surrounding animal welfare while providing a viable solution to the growing global demand for meat.
-With advancements in technology and increasing interest from consumers, cell cultivated meat holds immense promise as a sustainable and ethical alternative to conventional meat production.
+Furthermore, Cultivated meat has the potential to address numerous ethical concerns surrounding animal welfare while providing a viable solution to the growing global demand for meat.
+With advancements in technology and increasing interest from consumers, Cultivated meat holds immense promise as a sustainable and ethical alternative to conventional meat production.

 What are the long-term health effects of consuming cell-cultivated meat?